 In 2015, the chapel was honored and delighted to welcome Cardinal Sean Patrick O’Malley in celebration of New Horizons’ 20th anniversary and the 50th anniversary of the Sisters of the Good Shepherd in Marlborough.

 While many New Horizons residents attend Mass, there are several additional opportunities for those who are interested in deepening their involvement in this important spiritual tradition.
-Currently, 20 of the community’s approximately 430 residents contribute to the service as Eucharistic ministers, lectors, ushers, and sacristans.
+About 20 of the community’s approximately 430 residents contribute to the service as Eucharistic ministers, lectors, ushers, and sacristans.
 Residents have also become involved outside of the traditional Mass celebration by helping to rebuild the chapel’s carillon and organize its music.
 New volunteers are always welcome, and training is gladly provided.

-As part of Cummings Foundation’s commitment to the community, it has awarded more than $260 million in grants to the local area, including more than $1.2 million to Catholic Charities of Boston.
+As part of Cummings Foundation’s commitment to the community, it has awarded more than $450 million in grants to the local area, including more than $1.2 million to Catholic Charities of Boston.
 Additional grants, of at least $100,000 each, have been awarded to the following church-related organizations.

 As a not-for-profit subsidiary of Cummings Foundation, New Horizons at Marlborough carries no debt or mortgage of any kind.
 The Foundation’s large, stable endowment has allowed for a level of stability and security not often seen at an assisted living community.
 New Horizons is currently guaranteeing new residents that their monthly room and board will not increase for at least six years.
 (It is worth noting, however, that no current resident has ever had an increase to these rates.)
 This unique pledge provides residents and families with peace of mind as they plan financially for the future.